When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 University of Albertawww.ualberta.ca

-The Information Access and Protection of Privacy (IAPP) certificate is an award-winning online program that focuses on the theories, concepts, principles, issues, and best practices involved in the appropriate administration of access and privacy legislation such as FOIP, PIPEDA, ATIA, and others.
+This award-winning, online program focuses on the theories, concepts, principles, issues, and best practices involved in the appropriate administration of access and privacy legislation such as FOIP, PIPEDA, ATIA, and others.
 Complex legislation, practices, and application in the public and private sectors are also explored.

 Program Type Occupational